Friday, December 5, 2025

 For starters, one character is stated to have survived a school shooting.
 Was this something that got added to make the movie feel somewhat topical?
 Because using something seriously tragic like that as the backstory for a character in a crappy Netflix slasher movie just screams "poor taste."

 I also thought the idea of bringing Sally Hardesty back could've been handled a lot better.
 It's already bad enough that they're ripping off Halloween, but the character is only in the movie for roughly ten minutes.
 Her scenes weren't nearly as interesting as Laurie Strode's in Halloween, lacking a lot of the emotional weight her scenes probably should've had.
 You actually care about Laurie because she actually feels like she has a personality in all her appearances, as opposed to Sally.
 When the late Marilyn Burns played her in 1974, all she had to do was run and scream, that's it.
 This time around, the Sally played by Olwen Fouéré doesn't get to do much beyond hate Leatherface.
-And honestly, the whole thing was done way better earlier in the franchise, all the way back in the second movie in 1986.
-I can't be the only one that remembers Dennis Hopper's crazy performance as Sally's uncle, a Texas Ranger who went toe to toe with Leatherface and his family?
+And honestly, the whole thing was done way better earlier in the franchise, all the way back in the second movie when Dennis Hopper played a crazed Texas Ranger for members of his family that had been killed by Leatherface's clan.

 But maybe the cast could overcome the rest of the movie's faults?
 No, no, a whole lot of nope.
 There isn't a single solitary performance among the cast that rises above mediocre.
 I did think Mark Burnham had an intimidating presence as Leatherface, and I'd have liked to see more of what Olwen Fouéré could have done as Sally had she been given more than ten minutes of screen time.
 But everybody else is just disposable cannon fodder and it seems like the cast knew it.
 Was there nobody here that could've done a little bit more with what they were given?
 I know it's a straight-to-Netflix slasher movie, but that isn't too much to ask, is it?